porsche-design-system/porsche-design-system/packages/storefront/src/pages/accessibility/compliance.md

 # Compliance

 ## Accessibility and the law
-In most countries, there are certain laws to protect the civil rights of persons with disabilities.
+In most countries there are certain laws to protect the civil rights of persons with disabilities.
 Due to the fact that the internet provides global access to information, stores, education, financial institutions, etc., these laws often include the support of Web Accessibility in web applications.

 In some countries (especially in the U.S.) website owners are **going to get sued** by lawyers which complain about the lack of (basic) accessibility support.